sacinta/APIs/README.md

 # Services
-Demo codes and APIs for all sacinta services
+Demo codes and APIs for Sacinta services